-Though neither a tapestry nor in all likelihood produced in Bayeux, the Bayeux Tapestry is one of Britain’s most cherished historical artefacts, a medieval embroidered cloth chronicling the Norman Conquest of England.
+Though neither a tapestry nor in all likelihood made in Bayeux, the Bayeux Tapestry is one of Britain’s most cherished historical artefacts, a medieval embroidered cloth chronicling scenes from the Norman Conquest of England.

 In addition to depicting the build-up to, and events of, the Battle of Hastings, the tapestry provides rich insight into 11th-century Britain and Anglo-Norman cultural history.
 It has proven to be an invaluable source of insight and information.